Seelengrab/Seelengrab.github.io/articles/The properties of QuickCheck, Hedgehog and Hypothesis/index.md

 If you're just here for a quick "what's the differences" kind of thing, there is a TL;DR at the bottom.
 How much that will help you if you're not already familiar with these frameworks is left as an exercise for the reader :)

-!!!
-Note "Naming"
+!!! note "Naming"
     There are a number of (sometimes conflicting) definitions of "property testing".
 For the purposes of this article, property based testing refers to not only testing that some predicate holds, but also that the input is generated in some manner smarter than simple random generation, e.g. by taking failures into account that subsequently guide generation of new values.
 I'd classify simple random generation of input values as purely fuzzing.

 ## The general flow